Quantum Measurement, Complexity and Discrete Physics: The Discrete Physics Representation

 \section{The Discrete Physics Representation}

 In this section I will describe one way quantum wavefunctions could be represented in terms of a discrete physics.
 The discretization of the wavefunction will be carried out in the position representation.
-In the following section the possible consequences of this discreteness will be investigated.\\ A many$-$particle system of {\it N\/} particles can be described by a wavefunction in configuration space.
-Consider the wavefunction for a system of {\it N\/} interacting particles, neglecting spin.
+In the following section the possible consequences of this discreteness will be investigated.

+A many-particle system of $N$ particles can be described by a wavefunction in configuration space.
+Consider the wavefunction for a system of $N$ interacting particles, neglecting spin.
 In standard quantum mechanics, the wavefunction is continuous in magnitude and defined at all points in configuration space.
-Write the wavefunction as a product of a magnitude and phase factor as follows: \end{flushleft}
+Write the wavefunction as a product of a magnitude and phase factor as follows: